 You have a lot of options these days when it comes to mud flaps.
 They are available in two main types – they can be permanently installed behind your rear weals or as a removable system that are taken off your vehicle when they’re not needed.
 The removable type improve fuel efficiency by reducing wind drag when not installed.

-I use the Rock Tamers to prote4ct my boat.
+I use the Rock Tamers to protect my boat.
 These mudflaps are large – which protects my boat, and removable – which helps with gas mileage and noise when I’m not towing my boat.
 They are available in a wide range of sizes, and their adjustable width makes them very adaptable to fit most vehicles.

 One feature I really like is that the Rock Tamers can fit over the frame of a ball hitch.
 This is ideal for boat trailers because it keeps your hitch free.
 These flaps provide a great level of protection for your trailer and are easy to remove.

-This is just one example of the great mudflaps that are available, however, there are plenty of cheaper ones if you like.
-For example, these Tow Tuff Universal Mud Flaps are easy to install, and are effective at preventing vehicle damage.
+Rock Tamers is just one example of the great mudflaps that are available, however, there are plenty of cheaper ones if you like.
+For example, these Tow Tuff Universal Mud Flaps are easy to install and are effective at preventing vehicle damage.

 3. Trailer Hitch Shields